blockapps/azure-getting-started/README.md

 Set the admin password to access the dashboard:
 ![Step3](azure-offer-step3.png?raw=true "Step3")

-Once you've the instance up and running you can access the dashboard by visiting the VM's IP/URL in your browser.
+Once you've the instance up and running you can access the dashboard by visiting the VM's IP/URL in your browser and using the username "admin" with the password you set on the previous step.
 You can also explore and run our demo-app using your STRATO blockchain instance: https://github.com/blockapps/blockapps-ba

 ## STRATO Management Dashboard